Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/move-clone-hardware.md

 -   The new URL for SharePoint, if SharePoint is part of your deployment

--   If they are members of a team project that uses Git, instructions for how to update every clone they have locally for every repository for that project.
+-   If they are members of a project that uses Git, instructions for how to update every clone they have locally for every repository for that project.
 Specifically, they will have to run the following command for every clone:

         git remote set-url <remote name> <new URL>

-    Users can see what the URL is for each clone by browsing the team project from the Explorer tab.
+    Users can see what the URL is for each clone by browsing the project from the Explorer tab.

     ![Copying the URL to manually clone a repository in](_img/ic675405.png)